-Montenegro: Skoda Praha loan deal with power utility EPCG, analysis12.
-January 2016. / SEE Energy News
+Montenegro: Skoda Praha loan deal with power utility EPCG, analysis, SEE Energy News

 For the Czech company Škoda Praha one of the preconditions for the construction of the second block of the thermal power plant in Pljevlja is that a newly established company which would manage the second unit, has no right to give out dividends in the next 15 years, which is the planned time of grace period and loan repayment period.